 Depression

-What might be underneath
+What it might actually be about

-A space to stop performing
+A place to stop being fine

 Ready to start?